 In 2015, the World Health Organization (WHO), the World Organisation for Animal Health (OIE), the Food and Agriculture Organization of the United Nations (FAO) and the Global Alliance for Rabies Control (GARC) developed the first comprehensive global strategic plan for the elimination of dog-mediated human rabies deaths by 2030 (“Zero by 30”) [5].
-This strategy applies the One Health approach, which acknowledges the interlinkages between human, animal, and environmental health and aims at developing integrated strategies for efficient use of resources and, ultimately, shared benefits. :The key areas of action are expanding and consolidating mass dog vaccination, increasing access to affordable post-exposure prophylaxis for exposed individuals, and closely engaging with local communities to ensure their uptake.
-Collecting reliable data through effective surveillance is fundamental to assessing the burden of rabies, targeting high-risk corridors, and monitoring progress towards Zero by 30 [6].
-In 2018, these institutions further joined forces in leading the United Against Rabies Forum, a platform for global, regional, national and local stakeholders to coordinate and accelerate response to dog-mediated rabies [7].
+This strategy applies the One Health approach, which acknowledges the interlinkages between human, animal, and environmental health and aims at developing integrated strategies for efficient use of resources and, ultimately, shared benefits.
+It aims at supporting countries in the development of national and regional plans for rabies elimination that include the following key areas of action: expanding and consolidating mass dog vaccination, increasing access to affordable post-exposure prophylaxis for exposed individuals, and closely engaging with local communities to ensure their uptake.
+Collecting reliable data through effective surveillance is fundamental to assessing the burden of rabies, targeting high-risk populations, and monitoring progress towards elimination [6].
+In 2018, these institutions further joined forces in leading the United Against Rabies Forum, a platform for global, regional, national and local stakeholders to coordinate and accelerate responses to dog-mediated rabies [7].

 As a Neglected Tropical Disease (NTD), rabies also falls within the scope of the WHO’s 2021-2030 roadmap for the elimination of 20 too-long ignored, yet fully preventable, diseases of poverty that disproportionately affect remote, rural, or underserved communities in the Global South [8].
 In such a crucial moment – the beginning of a decade-long, intense effort – the emergence of SARS-CoV-2 has swamped societies and put national health systems under immense pressure [9].
 As NTD interventions are implemented at the community level, these control programs have been particularly affected.
 According to a model-based assessment of the impact on the achievement of the 2030 goals for seven NTDs (not including rabies), most programs are expected to be able to recover from a 1-year interruption.
 However, longer delays as we are witnessing, will inevitably necessitate more intensive remedial strategies and will increase their burden [10].
 Of all NTD interventions, programs that relied on mass treatment/preventive chemotherapy were reportedly the most frequent and severely affected by the pandemic [11].

 With regards to rabies, there is limited literature on the effect of the pandemic.
 In the Peruvian city of Arequipa where transboundary spread led to re-emergence of rabies in 2015, modeling suggested that reduced dog vaccinations and decreased surveillance during the pandemic lead to an observed rise in cases and spread to a nearby city [12].
-Pakistani scholars reported concerns about chronic shortages of human rabies vaccines being exacerbated by the pandemic [13].
-While in November 2020, the first rabies death was recorded in Bhutan since 2016 (a 3-year-old girl) - stressing the need for timely post-exposure vaccination, even during exceptional times [14].
+Concerns were reported about chronic shortages of human rabies vaccines in Pakistan being exacerbated by the pandemic [13].
+While in November 2020, the first rabies death was recorded in Bhutan since 2016 (a 3-year-old girl) - stressing the need for timely post-exposure vaccination, even during these exceptional times [14].

-Drawing from the observations, experiences, and expectations of people directly engaged in rabies control programs around the world, this study provides a global, cross-sectoral assessment of the scale and nature of COVID-19 disruptions to current and planned efforts to eliminate dog-mediated human rabies.
+Drawing from the observations and experiences of people directly engaged in rabies control programs around the world, this study provides a global, cross-sectoral assessment of the scale and nature of COVID-19 disruptions to current and planned efforts to eliminate dog-mediated human rabies.

 Materials and Methods